-Design Review is required for residential subdivisions and lot division requests over a certain size as described in County Zoning Code Section 6.3.2.
-Design Review is processed concurrent with the subdivision process.
-Design review is not typically required for new homes on existing lots and in most cases, the construction of a single-family residence is only subject to the issuance of a building permit provided the zoning and parcels are in place.
+In most cases, the construction of a single-family residence is only subject to the issuance of a building permit provided the zoning and parcels are in place.
 However, there are certain limited areas in the County and circumstances where an applicant will have to attain additional entitlements, such as a use permit, or undergo a staff-level design review.
 This raises the cost of development for the applicant but not to a significant degree.
-For example, an applicant constructing a residence in the Parkway Corridor Combing Zone that is visible from the American River Parkway but outside of an erosion zone will be required to pay fees for a staff level design review, which is relatively inexpensive compared to discretionary entitlements (see Table 42) and usually takes 1 to 3 months to complete.
+For example, an applicant constructing a residence in the Parkway Corridor Combing Zone that is visible from the American River Parkway but outside of an erosion zone will be required to pay fees for a staff level design review, which is relatively inexpensive compared to discretionary entitlements (see Table 6-37) and usually takes 1 to 3 months to complete.